-Pursuant to a definitive agreement dated October 26, 2017, ("Definitive Agreement"), the Company acquired a 100% interest in Big Easy consisting of 507 mining claims covering 127 square kilometres located in Newfoundland and Labrador.
+The Company has earned a 100% interest in Big Easy consisting of 507 mining claims covering 127 square kilometres located in Newfoundland and Labrador.
 On October 6, 2020, the Company staked an additional 256 claims to hold 763 mining claims covering 191 square kilometres.